puppetlabs/puppetlabs-pe_status_check/README.md

 ### What self_service affects

-This module installs a structured fact named self_service, which contains an array of key pairs tha simply output an indicator ID and a boolean value.
+This module installs a structured fact named `self_service`, which contains an array of key pairs that output an indicator ID and a boolean value.

 ### Setup Requirements